tcunningham203/express-note-taker/README.md

 ## Credits

-I took the starter code from here, per the assignment instructions: https://github.com/coding-boot-camp/miniature-eureka
+The code featured in the second commit "Starter Code" was taken from the following repo per the assignment instructions: https://github.com/coding-boot-camp/miniature-eureka

 I used various learning resources like Stack Overflow and W3 schools to help with random questions I had.